Ahmed Urabi: British intervention

 On September 9, ʻUrabi seized what he considered his last chance to attack the British position.
 A fierce battle ensued on the railway line at 7 am.
 General Willis sallied out from emplacements to drive back the Egyptians, who at 12 pm returned to their trenches.
 Thereupon Sir Garnet Wolseley arrived with the main force, while the Household Cavalry guarded his flank from a force at Salanieh.
 A total force of 634 officers and 16,767 NCOs and men were stationed at Kassassin before they marched on September 13, 1882, towards the main objective at Tell El Kebir where another battle was fought, the Battle of Tell El Kebir.

 In September a British army landed in Alexandria but failed to reach Cairo after being checked at the Battle of Kafr El Dawwar.
 Another army, led by Sir Garnet Wolseley, landed in the Canal Zone and on 13 September 1882 they defeated ʻUrabi's army at the Battle of Tell El Kebir.
 From there, the British force advanced on Cairo which surrendered without a shot being fired, as did ʻUrabi and the other nationalist leaders.

+Khedive Tawfik Order at 1st January 1883 of punishing the civil leaders of the revilution including religious Shaikhs, Beduin tribes Sheikhs, city mayors, Judges, and other civil people.